 Table 4 shows occurrence of parent pharmaceuticals and their metabolites in WWTPs and wetlands system.
-In the WWTPs influent, most metabolites were detected at high levels of concentration with a range of 100-10000 ng L-1 compared to WWTP effluents, indicating a dominant transformation pathway of metabolite resulting from human rather than microbial transformation.
+In the WWTPs influent, most metabolites were detected at high level of concentrations with range of $100 \sim 10000 \,\mathrm{ng}\,\mathrm{L}^{-1}$ compared to WWTP effluents, indicating dominant transformation pathway of metabolite resulting from human body rather than microbial transformation.
 However, after passing the WWTPs, concentrations of most metabolites were observed higher than that of parent compounds, indicating the structural stability of the metabolites during the WWTP process relative to their parent compounds.
-The stability of metabolites may be related to the difference of the log D value between parent pharmaceutical compounds and pharmaceutical metabolites.
+The stability of metabolites may be related to the difference of the $\log D$ value between parent pharmaceutical compounds and pharmaceutical metabolites.
 As pharmaceuticals transformed into their metabolites, their log D value at pH 7 slightly decreased (Table 1).
-Considering the dominant removal mechanism of micropollutants in the WWTP process (i.e., sorption and biodegradation), the decrease of log D may result in the reduction of sorption of pharmaceutical metabolites on the sludge surface.
+Considering the dominant removal mechanism of micropollutants in WWTP process (i.e., sorption and biodegradation), decrease of log D may result in the reduction of sorption of pharmaceutical metabolites on the sludge surface.
 Consequently, pharmaceutical metabolites would be detected at higher levels than parent compounds in WWTP effluents.

-In the case of sulfamethoxazole metabolite - even though the concentrations of N-acetyl-sulfamethoxazole were low enough in wastewater effluents - by considering retransformation of acetylated metabolite back into its parent compound, the N-acetyl-sulfamethoxazole should be assumed to be a pharmaceutically active parent compound (Göbel et al., 2005).
-And based on this, monitoring of N-acetyl-sulfamethoxazole is important and necessary for the effective control of micropollutants in an aquatic environment.
+In case of sulfamethoxazole metabolite, even though the concentrations of N-acetyl-sulfamethoxazole were low enough in wastewater effluents, by considering retransformation of acetylated metabolite back into its parent compound, N-acetyl-sulfamethoxazole should be assumed as a pharmaceutically active parent compound (Göbel et al., 2005).
+And based on this reason, monitoring of N-acetyl-sulfamethoxazole is important and necessary for the effective control of micropollutants in aquatic environment.